MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/enforce-office-365-identity.md

 You must be a global administrator on Office 365 who was synchronized to Viva Engage on Office 365.

- If you're ready to enforce Office 365 identity in Viva Engage, follow these steps.

- **To start enforcing Office 365 identity in Viva Engage**
+### To start enforcing Office 365 identity in Viva Engage

 1. In the Yammer admin center, go to the **Network Admin** section, and choose **Security Settings**.